 Once you have selected the filter you want to use, you can further refine your search by:

-Choosing if you want to see the newest first, oldest conversations first, or a random selection.
+Choosing if you want to see the newest first, oldest conversations first, or for example recently updated ones.

-Choosing which agent's conversations you want to grade.
+Choosing which user's conversations you want to grade.

 Conversations: Grading a conversation or specific message

 Klaus allows you to either provide feedback on a whole conversation or on specific messages within the conversation.
 The second option is helpful if there are multiple agents involved in the thread or if you want to speak about specific parts of the conversation.

 To review the whole conversation, you don't need to click anything and the review will be attributed to the assignee.

 To review a specific message, you can click anywhere on the message and the score will be attributed to the author.